siberianfox/tinygwiki/TinyGv8-Production-Programming-and-Test-Instructions.md

 	UUT | Unit Under Test.
 They TinyG board that is being programmed and tested BBB | Beaglebone Black.
 The single-board computer located on the left of the test rig AVRISP | The blue Atmel programmer connected to the BBB.
-It has a USB connector and a programming header pogo board | The tester board with 18 pogo pins
-	UUT power | The UUT power switch is located on the right hand side of the test rig
+It has a USB connector and a programming header tester board | The large blue board with four mounting standoffs, 18 pogo pins, and the wired motor an power connectors UUT power | The UUT power switch is located on the right hand side of the test rig